 What we need to realize is if we are complaining all of the time about a difficult co-worker, then we may begin to look like the "difficult co-worker" ourselves, meaning that we are unable to get along with others and this could be career-damaging.
 When having problems with difficult co-workers that you have tried to work out, and have examined yourself and know it is not you, then go to your superiors to let them know of the situation.
 Tell them what you have done to try to resolve the problem and ask for insight and guidance.

 Do not go to them complaining.
 Ask for advice on how you might be able to handle the situation better.
 This is a professional approach, one that your superiors will respect you for.
 You are soliciting help with the situation, not complaining about it.
 Work relationships are not always easy, but you don't want to hurt your career by not being able to handle them professionally.
 Do not allow a “people problem” to taint your work reputation and potentially be the cause of others losing respect for you by handling the situation poorly.

 Be an example of how to handle difficult situations with your coworkers, you will gain their respect instead of possibly losing it.

 Tina DelBuono is a Practice Management Coach – mentoring doctors to manage their practices effectively through membership in the Top Practices Practice Management Institute.
-For more information, email us at [email protected] or call us at (717) 725-2679.
+For more information, email us at A[email protected] or call us at (717) 725-2679.